storyprotocol/documentation/docs/Archive/licensing-and-royalties.md

-    address[] targetAncestors; // the expected ancestors addresses of an ipId uint32[] targetRoyaltyAmount; // the expected royalties of each of the ancestors for a given ipId address[] parentAncestors1; // addresses of the ancestors of the first parent address[] parentAncestors2; // addresses of the the ancestors of the second parent uint32[] parentAncestorsRoyalties1; // the royalties of each of the first parent ancestors uint32[] parentAncestorsRoyalties2; // the royalties of each of the second parent ancestors }
+    address[] targetAncestors; // the expected ancestors addresses of an ipId uint32[] targetRoyaltyAmount; // the expected royalties of each of the ancestors for a given ipId address[] parentAncestors1; // addresses of the ancestors of the first parent address[] parentAncestors2; // addresses of the ancestors of the second parent uint32[] parentAncestorsRoyalties1; // the royalties of each of the first parent ancestors uint32[] parentAncestorsRoyalties2; // the royalties of each of the second parent ancestors }